lauritsaabye/copyrightagent-test/color-util-docs.md

 **Example:**

-Convert red and blue colors to RGB in parallel:
+Convert red and blue colors to RGB and HEX in parallel:

-`color-util convert par red blue --RGB --hex`
+`color-util convert par red blue --rgb --hex`

 Output: